 Removing batteries that have the bracket on top

 Most Japanese cars such as Honda, Toyota, or American cars such as Ford, Chevrolet, and Dodge have the battery secured with a bracket on top of the battery.
 These batteries are easy to replace.
 Remove the 10 mm that holds the bracket in place.
 Remove the bracket and pull out the battery.

 Removing batteries that have a side bracket

-In many European cars such as BMW, Mercedes, Audi, Porsche, the battery is held in place with a bracket at the bottom of the battery.
+In many European cars such as BMW, Mercedes, Audi, and Porsche, the battery is held in place with a bracket at the bottom of the battery.
 The bolt for the bracket is typically either a 12mm or 13mm bolt.
-You will need an 8" extension and a ratchet to get to this bolt, which is down, and usually, there isn't much room for your hands.
+You will need an 8″ extension and a ratchet to get to this bolt, which is down, and usually, there isn’t much room for your hands.